jquast/ucs-detect/docs/sw_results/vscodeterminal.rst

 Variation Selector-15 support
 +++++++++++++++++++++++++++++

-Emoji VS-15 results for *vscode Terminal* is 158 errors out of 158 total codepoints tested, 0.0% success.
+Emoji VS-15 results for *vscode terminal* is 158 errors out of 158 total codepoints tested, 0.0% success.
 Sequence of a WIDE Emoji made NARROW by *Variation Selector-15*, from midpoint of alignment failure records: